arvigeus/AZ-204/Topics/API Management.md

 1. Register an application in Azure AD to represent the API
 1. Configure a JWT validation policy to pre-authorize requests (`validate-jwt`)

+For [managed Identities](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-use-managed-service-identity): `user-assigned managed identity`.
+Use cases:

+- Obtain a custom TLS/SSL certificate for the API Management instance from Azure Key Vault
+- Store and manage named values from Azure Key Vault
+- Authenticate to a backend by using a user-assigned identity
+- Log events to an event hub

 ### Via Subscriptions

 API Management lets you secure APIs using subscription keys.
 Developers have to include these keys in HTTP requests when accessing APIs.
 If not, API Management gateway rejects the requests.
 The subscription keys come from subscriptions, which developers can get without needing permission from API publishers.
 Apart from this, OAuth2.0, Client certificates, and IP allow listing are other security methods.